Kangaroo Point (Qld)

 Kangaroo Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 54 projects that could impact the area.
-Notable projects include Canopy House by Aria, BANKSII, River House Kangaroo Point, and Station Square Woolloongabba.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 54 projects that may affect the region.
+Notable initiatives include Canopy House by Aria, BANKSII, River House Kangaroo Point, and Station Square Woolloongabba.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.